ssmirr/appdev-chapters/application-record.md

 c = Contact.new
 ```

-We get attribute setter methods for every column in the table:
+As usual we store the new object in a variable so that we can continue to work with it; in this case, we named the variable `c`.
+This object has attribute setter methods for every column in the table:

 ```ruby
 c.first_name = "Raghu"
 c.last_name = "Betina"
 ```

+### save

 So far, this is just like a pure Ruby class with `attr_accessor`s.
 But, crucially, we have the `.save` method now: